 And this certainly makes sense.
 If someone is engaged with your content—reading multiple blog posts, filling out forms, viewing multiple pages, viewing your pricing pages—then they are definitely interested in something that your website has to offer.
 Even if an email or phone call only leads to a friendly chat, you are much better off prioritizing these leads over colder leads or, even worse, a cold call list.

 It also pays to keep an eye out for trigger events within your industry.
-Trigger events are industry news that often signify that a company may be looking to spend money: New executives being hired, expansions, mergers, etc. Follow along with the news in your industry and for dream clients so that you’ll know if they might finally be looking to spend.
+Trigger events are industry news that often signifies that a company may be looking to spend money: New executives being hired, expansions, mergers, etc. Follow along with the news in your industry and for dream clients so that you’ll know if they might finally be looking to spend.
 Need some added incentive?
-Other research by Inside Sales also shows that 35 to 50 percent of sales go to the vendor that make first contact.
+Other research by Inside Sales also shows that 35 to 50 percent of sales go to the vendor that makes first contact.

 If You are Emailing Leads

 If you’re planning to reach out to prospects—either with a one-off email or as a part of a broader lead-nurturing campaign—you can boost your click rates by keeping customer behavior in mind.

 Statistically speaking, the best times to email prospects are at 8am and 3pm (according to GetResponse).
 They seem like odd numbers, but it makes sense.
 At 8am, people are checking their email before the rush of the workday begins, and at 3pm the day is starting to wind down.
 If you schedule your email to reach a lead at these times, they may actually have the bandwidth to read them—and maybe even reply.

 The day you reach out can be just as important as the time.
 Mondays are terrible days for outreach: People are just too busy catching up on everything to devote time to an unexpected email.
 And Fridays aren’t much better because there’s too much to do before the week ends.
 (Everybody is working for the weekend, after all.)